vcinust/aws-lambda-developer-guide/sample-apps/java-events/README.md

 # Basic Function with Minimal Dependencies (Java)

+![Architecture](/sample-apps/java-events/images/sample-java-events.png)

 This project includes function code and supporting resources:
-- src/main - A Java function.
+- `src/main` - A Java function.
-- src/test - A unit test and helper classes.
+- `src/test` - A unit test and helper classes.
-- template.yml - An AWS CloudFormation template that creates an application.
+- `template.yml` - An AWS CloudFormation template that creates an application.
-- build.gradle - A Gradle build file.
+- `build.gradle` - A Gradle build file.
-- pom.xml - A Maven build file.
+- `pom.xml` - A Maven build file.
-- 1-create-bucket.sh, 2-deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.
+- `1-create-bucket.sh`, `2-deploy.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

-![Architecture](/sample-apps/java-events/images/sample-java-events.png)

 Use the following instructions to deploy the sample application.